makalu/makalu.github.com/blog/_posts/2015-09-23-chessdrop-design-details.markdown

 ## Game sharing

-Finally, we were interested in designing a concluding experience that clearly indicated that the game was over, what the result was, and encouraged you to share.
+Finally, we were interested in designing a concluding experience that clearly indicated that the game was over, what the result was, and then encourage sharing.
 As an incentive to share, we allow players who have entered their game in ChessDrop to send their opponent an invitation to add a copy of the game into their own account.
 In addition to saving the opponent time, we open the door to social interaction within the platform, and help to organically spread the word about the product.

 ![][6]

 ## More to come

-Designing and building ChessDrop was a tremendously enjoyable process for us, in which we discovered some new design and interation platform, and had the opportunity to gain experience with the exciting React+Meteor technology stack.
-We’ll be publishing more articles about the experience in the coming weeks, so be sure to [follow us on Twitter](http://twitter.com/makalu) to be notified when those posts appear.
+Designing and building ChessDrop was a tremendously enjoyable process for us, in which we discovered some new design and interaction patterns, and had the opportunity to gain experience with the exciting React+Meteor technology stack.
+We’ll be publishing more  about the experience in the coming weeks, so be sure to [follow us on Twitter](http://twitter.com/makalu) to be notified when those posts appear.